Joy Moore '81, Hon. 10

 Carrie holds a bachelor’s degree and an MBA from the Carroll School of Management at Boston College, as well as a Masters in Educational Administration from the Harvard Graduate School of Education.

-Lisa Berasi is the Communications Specialist for the Division of Student Affairs.
+Lisa Berasi is the Assistant Director of Marketing and Communications for the Division of Student Affairs.
 She is responsible for the execution of marketing strategies and communications, graphics, branding, and oversees the division’s online presence.

 Previously, Lisa worked as a senior graphic designer and marketing associate for a financial services company, specializing in requests for proposal development, brand management, and the creation of print and web publications.
 Most recently she worked as a business development manager for a government relations firm and as a freelance graphic designer in the biotechnology, education, and financial services industries.

 Lisa Berasi holds a B.A. in Studio Art from Lake Forest College, a Certificate in Graphic Design from the Museum School of Fine Arts in Boston, and a MS.A. from Boston College.

 Administrative Assistant to the Vice President

 Karen is the Administrative Assistant to the Vice President for Student Affairs.
 In her role, Karen is the Vice President's administrative point of contact for students, parents, and the Boston College community.
 In addition, she supervises nine students working in the VPSA office.
 Karen holds a Bachelor's and a Master's degree from Boston College.